passiv/snaptrade-php-sdk/README.md

 Returns all brokerage accounts that belong to the specified connection for the authenticated user.

-On real-time plans, this endpoint refreshes each account's opening date, funding date, and total value live from the brokerage on each call.
+On Pay as you Go / Real-time, this endpoint refreshes each account's opening date, funding date, and total value live from the brokerage on each call.

-On delayed plans, this endpoint returns cached data that is refreshed once a day.
+On Pay as you Go / Daily, this endpoint returns Daily data.
+Daily data is cached and refreshed once a day.
+Exact refresh timing may vary by brokerage.
 To force a refresh, use the [manual refresh endpoint](/reference/Connections/Connections_refreshBrokerageAuthorization).

 Check your API key on the [Customer Dashboard billing page](https://dashboard.snaptrade.com/settings/billing) to see whether your plan includes real-time data.